-First you convert your input media into the grading space/curve.
-If you used RAW media, frequently the 'cameraParams" effects of Mistika allow to convert straight to your preferred gamut/curve. (for example Arri Log C, probably the most popular between colorists...), or any other you prefer )
+- First you convert your input media into the grading space/curve.
+If you used RAW media, frequently the 'cameraParams" effects of Mistika allow to convert straight to your preferred gamut/curve. (for example Arri Log C, probably the most popular between colorists...), or any other you prefer.

-Past colour grading and other effects, you use an instance of Unicolor to convert from the chosen grading gamut/curve into the delivery gamut/curve - this is the upper part of the sandwich.
+- Past colour grading and other effects, you use an instance of Unicolor to convert from the grading gamut/curve into the display or delivery gamut/curve - this is the upper part of the sandwich.

 Pure ACES workflow:

 Notice that Unicolour if fast and efficient but it only supports spaces that can be described in math only as a gamut plus a curve.
-ACES does not fit into this description, plus described in math it is too complex so it requires the use of LUTs (which are slower to process and not necessarily reversible).
-And as the ACES ODTs were designed to be output-only and do not work well in inverse mode.
+ACES does not fit into this description.
+Its mathematical description is too complex so it requires the use of LUTs (which are slower to process and not necessarily reversible).
+And as the ACES ODTs were designed to be output-only they do not really work well in inverse mode.

-But sometimes you may be requested to produce a pure ACES workflow.
-For example to produce identical result than other application that are also constrained to pure ACES specificatons.
-In this case the effects stack is pretty similar, but there will be some differences in order to complain with the ACES official workflow, with all its advantages and disadvantages.
-It would be as follows:
+But in many cases you may be requested to produce a pure ACES workflow.
+For example to produce identical result than other application that are also constrained to pure ACES specifications.

-Do the extraction of each camera raw to ACES, typically by using the corresponding cameraParams effect set to ACES extraction, (if that is not available for your camera then do the extraction to the best supported standard and convert to ACES with an Unicolour effect).
-This step will also permit to equalise different cameras from different manufacturers as much as possible ( in a same lighting situation they should produce the same colours once they are converted to ACES , not counting lense and camera intrinsic differences like resolution, noise, etc, but a decent mach should be possible when doing ACES extraction for all of them ).
+- Always do the extraction of each camera raw to ACES, typically by using the corresponding cameraParams effect set to ACES extraction, (if that is not available for your camera then do the extraction to the best supported standard and convert to ACES with an Unicolour effect).
+This step will also permit to equalise different cameras from different manufacturers as much as possible In a same lighting situation they should produce similar colours once they are converted to ACES (that is not counting lenses and camera intrinsic differences like resolution, noise, etc, but a decent mach should be possible when doing ACES extraction for all of them ).

-- The resulting image will be linear (as per the ACES standard), so it needs to be converted to a more suitable color space for color grading.
+- The resulting image will be linear (as per the ACES standard), so now it needs to be converted to a more suitable color space for color grading.
 The ACES official curve for this is ACES cc, so you will use the Unicolour effect to apply that curve.
 (Please note that even if you could use an ACES effect to convert from ACES to ACEScc it would be overkill and much less efficient than Unicolour, as for this particular conversion there is an exact mathematical transformation available in Unicolour.
 And that is much faster and will produce identical results..)

-- Apply ACES ODT effect, from ACES + ACES cc to the desired color space for the particular display.
+- Apply ACES ODT effect, from ACES + ACES cc to the desired color space for your particular display.

 Notice that in this workflow , for deliveries as per the pure ACES specification, the upper Unicolor node converting from working space has been replaced by the Mistika ACES-ODT node.
 This node interpret the official ACES .ctl files from the different manufacturers.
 You can install additional .ctl files in the corresponding folder (ACES_V1.0).